alibaba/innodb-java-reader/README.md

 ## 2. Prerequisites

-* Java 8 or later version.
 * MySQL 5.6, 5.7 or 8.0 (partially supported).
 * Make sure [InnoDB row format](https://dev.mysql.com/doc/refman/5.7/en/innodb-row-format.html) is either `COMPACT` or `DYNAMIC`.
 * Enable `innodb_file_per_table` , which will create standalone `*.ibd` file for each table.
 * InnoDB file page size is set to 16K.
-* Be aware that if pages are not flushed from Buffer pool to disk, the result is inconsistent.
-* For tables to read, make sure one and only one column primary key is defined.
-Multiple columns for primary key and secondary index will be supported in the future.

 ## 3. Features